ONSdigital/ssdc-rm-docker-dev/README.md

 ### Docker Resources

+The services need at least 5 CPUs and 7GB RAM between them for their resource allocations.

+There are two ways to adjust this;
+#### docker desktop
+- Open the Docker settings and increase its resource allowances to at least these amounts.

+#### via colima
+- `colima start --cpu 6 --memory 8`

-The services need at least 5 CPUs and 7GB RAM between them for their resource allocations, so you will need to open the Docker settings and increase its resource allowances to at least these amounts.
-If you will be running anything else alongside the ATs (e.g. Another services integration tests) you may want to allow another CPU and GB of RAM for headroom.
+__If you will be running anything else alongside the ATs (e.g. Another services integration tests) you may want to allow another CPU and GB of RAM for headroom.__

 ## Quickstart